sencha/gxt-demo-projects/gxt-theme-40x/README.md

 ## Tips & Tricks

 - Another way to change the button color for modern browsers only.
-[See the gist](https://gist.github.com/branflake2267/cb0d0046f26e8c4776a170b4818fa3be).
+[See the gist.](https://gist.github.com/branflake2267/cb0d0046f26e8c4776a170b4818fa3be).
+- Another way to style the grid using the ViewConfig.
+[See the gist.](https://gist.github.com/branflake2267/c1bf2512a8fd579978861b7c703260b5)